Questions and Answers

 When His Eminence Metropolitan Hilarion, the First Hierarch of the Russian Orthodox Church Outside of Russia named Konstantine Pandolfi as Grand Knight, he did so in order to protect and distance the Order from any modern or false connection to freemasonry by giving him a title that more truly embraced the original and historical understanding of the term and title of Grand Master.

 What is the Sovereign Council of the Order?

-The Sovereign Council assists the Grand Knight in his governance and serves as the Board of Directors of the Order.
+The Sovereign Council assists the Grand Knight in his governance and serves as the Board of Directors of the Grand Magistry of the Order.
 It is the highest governing, executive, legislative and legal body within the Holy Orthodox Order of Saint George the Great Martyr.
 The Sovereign Council is composed of the Grand Knight who presides over it, the holders of the Five High Offices – the Grand Chancellor, the Minister of Foreign Affairs, the Minister of Humanitarian Aid, the Minister of Finance, the Minister of Records, and at least six additional members picked at large.

 What is the Grand Chancellor?

 The Grand Chancellor is the most senior aide and advisor to the Grand Knight.
 Under the authority of the Grand Knight, the Grand Chancellor presides over the executive branch of the Order.